 Over the last decade, we’ve spent many thousands of hours developing the contract analytics and document analytics tools that we use with clients.
 These tools, based on enterprise-quality open source frameworks for natural language processing, machine learning, and optical character recognition, have allowed us to quickly and easily attack many problems, from securities filings and court opinions to articles of incorporation and lease agreements.

 Today, we are proud to announce that we plan to open source the development of our core platform for contract analytics and document analytics – ContraxSuite.
-This code base and our public development roadmap will be hosted on Github under a permissive open-source licensing model that will allow most organizations to quickly and freely implement and customize their own contract and document analytics.
+This code base and our public development roadmap are hosted on Github under a permissive open-source licensing model that will allow most organizations to quickly and freely implement and customize their own contract and document analytics, or purchase a license with or without support services included.
 Like Redhat does for Linux, we will provide support, customization, and data services to “cover the last mile” for those organizations who need it.

 We believe that the future of law lies in its central role in facilitating and regulating the modern information economy.
 But unless we start treating law itself like the production of information, we’ll never get there.
 Before we can solve big problems with smart contracts, we need to start by structuring existing legacy contracts.
 We hope our actions today will help lawyers, companies, and other LegalTech providers accelerate the pace of improvement and innovation through more open collaboration.

 Over the course of human history, many models of economic development and innovation have emerged.
 Some of these models, like the public stock company, are quite new in the scheme of things.
 Others, like the community of “natural” philosophers (scientists) or mutual insurance, are very old.
 But in all cases – whether intangible insurance or tangible iPad – there is a flow from idea to execution to economic value.